syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-merge-two-columns-in-GridDataBoundGrid.md

 documentation: ug
 ---

-# How To Merge Two Columns in Griddataboundgrid in Windows Forms GridDataBoundGrid(Classic)
+# How To Merge Two Columns in Grid data bound grid in Windows Forms GridDataBoundGrid(Classic)

 You can make use of CoveredRanges property to merge two or more columns in GridDataBoundGrid.